 This month on Just Ask A Veterinarian, we are talking about Pet Food In Canada.
-Dr. Susan Malone and I did our live video on March 14th and shared some tips for caring for both dogs and cats this winter.
+Dr. Susan Malone and I did our live video on March 14th and shared some tips for picking out food and changing foods.

 This post is sponsored by Maritime Animal Hospital.